ethpandaops/optimism-package/README.md

       # Default challenger configuration
       challenger_params:
+        # Whether or not to enable the challenger
+        enabled: true

         # The Docker image that should be used for the challenger; leave blank to use the default op-challenger image
         image: ""